ilsdk/ilsdk/README.md

 - 👋 Hi, I’m @ilsdk
 - 👀 I’m interested in everything
 - 🌱 I’m currently learning how to live this life
-- 💞️ I’m looking to collaborate on machine learning

 <!---